Telles01/Telles01/README.md

 ### Hi there 👋
 Bernard Telles born in Brazil.
 Graduated in Information Sistem and Business.
-I love foreign-languages and sharing my knowledge, always intested in new ideas and future tecnologies as well as their applications.
+I love foreign-languages and sharing my knowledge, always interested in new ideas and future technologies as well as their applications.

 #######🌎"Great developers never stop learning" 💡